Rami-Albaroudi/FloydWarshallAlgorithm/README.md

+# README

-# Floyd-Warshall Algorithm
+## Floyd-Warshall Algorithm

 This repository contains two versions of the Floyd-Warshall algorithm for finding the shortest paths between all pairs of nodes in a graph.
 The repository includes both **iterative** and **recursive** functions, along with sample graphs for testing, unit tests, and performance tests.

 #### What is the Floyd-Warshall Algorithm?

 The Floyd-Warshall algorithm is a dynamic programming approach for finding the shortest paths between all pairs of nodes in a weighted graph (binti Anuar and Said, 2016).
 It efficiently computes the shortest distances between every pair of vertices in a single execution (binti Anuar and Said, 2016).

 **Key Characteristics (binti Anuar and Said, 2016):**

 - Works with both positive and negative edge weights as long as there are no negative cycles.
 - Has a time complexity of O(n³) where n is the number of nodes.
 - Uses a simple approach of considering each vertex as a potential intermediate point on a path.

-The core idea is to iteratively improve the shortest path estimate between each pair of vertices (i,j) by considering whether going through another vertex k produces a shorter path than the current best known path (binti Anuar and Said, 2016).

 **References:**

-binti Anuar, A. H. and Said, M. F. M. (2016) 'Floyd’s     shortest-path algorithm theory', *Journal of Advanced Computing Research*, Vol 1(1), pp. 20-21.
+- binti Anuar, A. H. and Said, M. F. M. (2016) 'Floyd’s shortest-path algorithm theory', _Journal of Advanced Computing Research_, Vol 1(1), pp. 20-21.

 ---

 ### What is this repository for?

 - **Purpose**: To provide simple implementations of the Floyd-Warshall algorithm using both recursion and iteration, test both implementations, and compare their performance.
-- **Version**: 1.0
+- **Version**: 1.01
 - **Key Features**:
   - Recursive and iterative implementations of Floyd-Warshall.
   - Sample graphs for testing various scenarios (ex: disconnected graphs, negative weights).
-  - Unit tests to verify correctness.
+  - Unit tests to verify the algorithms' correctness.
-  - Performance testing scripts.
+  - Performance tests to measure the algorithms' execution items.

 ---